Dbhasin1/ethics-tutorial/tutorials/LSTM.md

     as well as:
 - [Matplotlib](https://matplotlib.org/) for data visualization

 This tutorial can be run locally in an isolated environment, such as [Virtualenv](https://virtualenv.pypa.io/en/stable/) or [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 You can use [Jupyter Notebook or JupyterLab](https://jupyter.org/install) to run each notebook cell.
-Don't forget to [set up NumPy](https://numpy.org/doc/stable/user/absolute_beginners.html#installing-numpy) and [Matplotlib](https://matplotlib.org/users/installing.html#installing-an-official-release).

 +++